-These condensed interim consolidated financial statements are prepared in accordance with International Accounting Standard ("IAS") 34 Interim Financial Reporting under International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
+The condensed consolidated interim financial statements of the Company are prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").

 These condensed consolidated interim financial statements follow the same accounting policies and methods of application as the Company's most recent annual financial statements but do not contain all of the information required for full annual financial statements.
-Accordingly, these condensed consolidated interim financial statements should be read in conjunction with the Company's annual financial statements for the year ended August 31, 2016.
+Accordingly, these condensed consolidated interim financial statements should be read in conjunction with the Company's annual financial statements for the year ended August 31, 2017.